Project60/org.project60.sepa/docs/config-example.md

 * the Recurring collection where you get permission to collect money from an account on a regular basis (for example monthly) until it is cancelled by the donor or member.

 !!!
 Note
-    For recurring collections SEPA will actually use 2 different types when sending the collections to the bank.
-When a recurring collection is send for the **first** time the type will be FRST.
+    Although there are only One-off and Recurring collections, SEPA demands that for recurring collections 2 different _types_ are used when sending the collections to the bank.
+When a recurring collection is sent for the **first** time the type will be FRST.
     Once the collection has been done succesfully for the first time all the **following** collections will be stamped as type RCUR.
+CiviSEPA will handle this for you, you just specificy that a new SEPA contribution is a recurring or one-off.
+When sending collections to the bank, the FRST collections and the RCUR collections will each have their own file.

 ## The example SEPA configuration
 You can find the CiviSEPA settings with **Administer>CiviContribute>CiviSEPA Settings**.